DefGuard/docs/help/mobile-client/instance-adding.md

 ### Enrollment via Web Browser

-1. Upon starting enrollment process you should see something like this:
+1. Upon starting enrollment process you will see something like this:
 **Before proceeding, read the text carefully, as it may contain important information given by your administrator,** then click **Next**.
 <figure><img src="../../.gitbook/assets/defguard-enrollment-step1.png" alt="" width="50%"></figure>